Exam-Style Online Test | Class 11 Chemistry: Basic Concepts

 50 / 50

-50. Which of the following is a diatomic molecule?
+50. Which of the following is an example of an empirical formula?

 Please provide accurate information so we can send your Achievement Certificate by mail.